cdibbs/blog/_posts/2014-04-19-coastline.markdown

 and on her cheek,<br />
 a quick, gentle touch of the lips,<br />
 while, her hand in his,<br /> caressing,<br />
-our boy's still whistling that song.
+our boy's still singing that song.
 </p>
 <p>
 Along the sand-dusted sidewalks they stroll,<br />